Heard-Craig House

 The house was designed in the Queen Anne style by architect James E. Flanders.
 It has been listed on the National Register of Historic Places since October 8, 1987.
 The front lobby has beautiful fretwork and there is a One-Of-A-Kind China Cabinet in the dining room.
 The china cabinet has two concave doors and three convex doors and is built under the staircase.
-Most all of the rooms in the house have stained glass windows.
-The Garden leads to a two-story Carriage House used for weddings, parties, bridal showers, and club meetings.

-It is a two-story frame building with a hipped roof.
+Most of the rooms in the house have stained glass windows.
+The veranda wraps around the museum with a staircase leading into Katie's Garden.
+Beyond the garden is a historic, two-story Carriage House used for weddings, parties, bridal showers, and club meetings.It is a two-story frame building with a hipped roof.

+The center films Collin County Oral History segments every year.
+The Oral History videos are accessible on the McKinney Public Library website as well as on the Collin College website.
+Oral history interviews have been conducted by Ms. Cathy Apple, author of the Heard Legacy book, Mrs. Nina Dowell Ringley from the Collin County History Museum, and Dr. Karen Zupanic from the Heard-Craig Center.
+Videography is by Stonebridge Videography.
+Anyone from Collin County interested in being a part of the Oral History series can call 972-569-6909.

+The Stephen and John Heard business ledgers (from the Heard Mercantile, the Cotton Mill, the McKinney Compress Company, etc.) have been scanned by the University of North Texas and are available on the Texas history portal.

+Notable people from the Heard family legacy are: Stephen Dudley Heard, Lillie Dale Snapp Heard, John Spencer Heard, Rachel Wilson Heard, Kathryn Heard-Craig, Thomas Craig, Bessie Heard, Nina Heard Astin, Roger Astin, John Heard Astin, John Astin Perkins (John Astin Perkins - Wikipedia), Laura Heard Shoup, and Kathryn Dale Heard Lambert.